information

 to talk about the possibilities contact Bill

-frameworks for action in HE.
-The blue-sky work of the Higher Education Careers Service Unit (HECSU) has been extended into 2009-10.
+frameworks for HE: The blue-sky work of the Higher Education Careers Service Unit (HECSU) was extended into 2010.
 The overall aim is to put research outcomes into creative practice (PROP).
-Bill has been commissioned to develop a contemporary framework for thinking through this work.
+Bill developed a framework for thinking-through this work.
 He has designed an approached which can start with student-and-client experience, or with research-and-development thinking, or with an example of operational practice.
 In addition to this, HECSU-PROP group have asked Bill to base the framework on his three-dimensional coverage-influence-processes model.
-This is work in progress.
-Bill has been working on the uses of CPI for framing research into how and why students gain from careers work.
-He also set out a short version of the model at the 2009 AGCAS biennial conference.
-The completed model will appear in the café during 2010 - as a series of interactive on-line processes.
+Bill has set out a short version of the model for conference work.
+The completed model will appear in the café during 2010-11 - as a series of interactive on-line processes.

-supporting innovation Jenny Bimrose at the University of Warwick, Rachel Mulvey at The University of East London, and Deirdre Hughes now a freelance consultant, are working on ideas to support useful innovation in careers-work.
-Bill is also a member of that team.
-Jenny's initiative has attracted the interest of professional associations, of CRAC, as well as of several Connexions companies and HE careers services.
-This management group is considering ideas for establishing visibility for innovative careers work, for being ready to respond to issues that crop up in the media, for signposting on-going developments in the careers-work field, and for helping careers-work innovators with trialing and feedback facilities.
-Pump-priming funding for the web portal has been awarded by MATURE - an EU-sponsored company supporting integrated learning on ‘Web 2.0’ platforms.
-Bill is now formally a consultant to the MATURE project.
-A multi-platform website is now close to launch.
+supporting innovation: Jenny Bimrose at the University of Warwick, Rachel Mulvey at The University of East London, and Deirdre Hughes currently ICG president are working on ideas to support useful innovation in careers-work.
+Jenny's initiative has attracted attention from iCeGS and CRAC, together with several Connexions companies and HE careers services.
+The team is considering ideas for: (a) establishing visibility for innovative careers work; (b) being ready to respond to issues that crop up in the media; (c) signposting on-going developments in the careers-work field; and (d) helping careers-work innovators with trialing and feedback facilities.
+Pump-priming funding for a web portal has been awarded by MATURE - an EU-sponsored agency for ‘web 2.0’ initiatives.
+Bill is a consultant to the MATURE project.
+The project now runs a careers innovation portal opening into a two-platform facility.
+(1) Already active is 'cloudworks' - a series of blogs and responses on ideas and news useful to the innovative development of careers work.
+Any visitor can register and immediately initiate and contribute to this feature.
+(2) Access to ‘write-to-reply’ is by arrangement.
+It is for detailed accounts of innovative programmes which are seeking feedback.
+It enables your careful engagement with these ideas-for-action, in a section-by-section commentary - which you build up, with others, over time.
+A user’s guide to the whole facility is available.
+The complete multi-platform facility is scheduled for launch at the 2010 ICG conference.

 www.hihohiho.com